 3. Obtain Licensure and Credentials

-As of 2023, massage therapists must be licensed in 45 states, Puerto Rico, the U.S. Virgin Islands, and the District of Columbia.
-Each state determines its own licensure qualifications, including renewal times and requirements.
-Students are encouraged to contact the massage therapist licensing board in the state in which they will seek employment.
-Obtaining licensure in any state requires passing the Massage and Bodywork Licensing Exam (MBLEx).
+As of 2026, massage therapists must be licensed in 45 states, Puerto Rico, the U.S. Virgin Islands, and the District of Columbia.
+Each state determines its own licensure qualifications, including renewal timing and procedures.
+Students are encouraged to contact the massage therapy licensing board in the state where they plan to seek employment.
+Obtaining licensure in the majority of jurisdictions requires passing the Massage & Bodywork Licensing Examination (MBLEx).

 Aside from licensure, many massage therapists seek one or more optional certifications.
-These may require students to participate in a specialized massage program at a specific facility and pass the related exam.
+These may require students to complete a specialized massage program at a specific facility and pass the related exam.

 4. Gain Work Experience

-The first work experience that a massage therapist gains takes place during a comprehensive certificate program, which combines classroom training with hands-on learning.
+A massage therapist’s first work experience takes place during a comprehensive certificate program, which combines classroom training with hands-on learning.
 At the entry level, massage therapists may work as apprentices.
-At first, a massage therapy apprentice will likely observe a more experienced therapist.
+Initially, a massage therapy apprentice will likely observe a more experienced therapist.
 Later, they may practice their own techniques under another therapist’s direct supervision.

 5. Continue Professional Development

 Learning how to become a massage therapist is the first step in the process.
 Continuing education (CE) is important for maintaining massage therapy licensure, and the requirements in each state vary.
-The American Massage Therapy Association (AMTA) offers free online CE courses for massage therapists that cover topics such as self-care, business and marketing, ethics, massage education, general education, and research.
+AMTA offers free online CE courses for massage therapists that cover topics such as self-care, business and marketing, ethics, massage education, general education, and research.

-Many massage therapists choose to participate in workshops, conferences, and expositions, where they can learn more about the latest research and discover new technologies that could improve or impact their practice.
+Many massage therapists choose to participate in workshops, conferences, and expositions, where they can learn more about current research and discover new technologies that could improve or impact their practice.

 Job Outlook for Massage Therapists

-The U.S. Bureau of Labor Statistics projects that positions for massage therapists will increase by 18% between 2022 and 2032 for many of the same reasons.
+The U.S. Bureau of Labor Statistics (BLS) projects that positions for massage therapists will increase by 15% between 2024 and 2034 for many of the same reasons.
 More consumers than ever are interested in massage therapy as a safe and natural alternative to pharmaceutical solutions for stress, anxiety, and pain, and the increased demand for these services is expected to fuel significant growth in the field over the next decade.

 Promote Health, Wellness, and Relaxation by Becoming a Massage Therapist

-Our comprehensive program can prepare you for a career as a licensed massage therapist with the ability to pursue job opportunities in your choice of setting, or to set yourself up for self-employment for more flexibility.
+Our comprehensive program can prepare you for a career as a licensed massage therapist, opening doors to job opportunities in your choice of setting or self-employment for greater flexibility.
 Find out more about turning your love of the healing power of touch into a fulfilling career.